 \textbf{Implementation details}.
-We adopt the popular transformer backbone, MST-S~\cite{cai2022mask} for the reconstruction.
-Besides, the prompt network is instantiated by a SwinIR~\cite{liang2021swinir} block.
-Limited by the real-world hardware, we set the number of clients as $3$ in federated learning.
+We adopt MST-S~\citep{cai2022mask} as the reconstruction backbone.
+The prompt network is instantiated by a SwinIR~\citep{liang2021swinir} block.
+Limited by the computational resource, we set the number of clients as $3$ in main comparison.
 We empirically find that collaborate such amount of clients can be problematic for popular federated learning methods under the very challenging scenario of data heterogeneity (see Section~\ref{subsec: performance}).
 For FL methods, we update all clients throughout the training, \emph{i.e.}, $C'=C=3$.
 For the proposed method, we pre-train the client backbones from scratch for $4\times 10^4$ iterations on their local data.
 Notably, the total training iterations of different methods are kept as $1.25\times10^5$ for a fair comparison.
 The batch is set as $12$.
 We set the initial learning rate for both of the prompt network and adaptor as $\alpha_p=\alpha_b=1\times10^{-4}$ with step schedulers, \emph{i.e.}, half annealing every 2$\times$10$^4$ iterations.
-We train the model with an Adam~\cite{kingma2014adam} optimizer ($\beta_1=0.9, \beta_2=0.999$).
-We implement the proposed method with PyTorch~\cite{paszke2017automatic} on an NVIDIA A100 GPU.
+We train the model with an Adam~\citep{kingma2014adam} optimizer ($\beta_1=0.9, \beta_2=0.999$).
+We use PyTorch~\citep{paszke2017automatic} on an NVIDIA A100 GPU.

 \textbf{Compared Methods}.
-We compare the proposed FedHP with mainstream federated learning methods, including FedAvg~\cite{mcmahan2017communication}, FedProx~\cite{li2020federated}, and SCAFFOLD~\cite{karimireddy2020scaffold}.
-Besides, GST~\cite{wang2022modeling} paves the way for the robustness of the reconstruction toward multiple hardware.
-Thereby, we take a step further to incorporate this method under the federated setting, dubbed as FedGST.
-Notably, all the compared methods require to train and aggregate the client backbones without a prompter or adaptor introduced.
-By comparison, FedHP updates and shares the prompt network, outperforming the others despite an unfair comparison (see Section~\ref{subsec: performance}).
-We adopt PSNR and SSIM~\cite{wang2004image} for the quantitative evaluation.
+We compare FedHP with mainstream FL methods, including FedAvg~\citep{mcmahan2017communication}, FedProx~\citep{li2020federated}, and SCAFFOLD~\citep{karimireddy2020scaffold}.
+Besides, GST~\citep{wang2022modeling} paves the way for the robustness of the reconstruction toward multiple hardware.
+Thereby, we integrate this method into the FL framework, dubbed as FedGST.
+All methods require to train and aggregate the entire client backbones.
+By comparison, FedHP updates and shares the prompt network, outperforming the others with smaller amount of parameters being optimized and communicated.
+We adopt PSNR and SSIM~\citep{wang2004image} for the quantitative evaluation.